Saturday, March 8, 2025

 However, correlation should not be confused with causation.
 Even though the mind is closely related to the brain, the two are clearly not identical.
 After all, neural processes are quite different from chains of thoughts.
 Further, neuroscience has not been able to give plausible physical explanations for the existence of my thoughts, consciousness, self-awareness, and free will.

 There is no scientific proof that mental states cannot influence brain states.
 Rather, that is the basic, physicalist assumption of most neuroscientists, which drives their interpretation of the data.
 But not all neuroscientists are physicalists.
 All the neurological evidence can equally well, if not better, be interpreted in terms of substance dualism.
-This is granted by physicalist philosopher William Lycan[18] and shown by dualist neuroscientist Mario Beauregard.[19]
+This is granted by physicalist philosopher William Lycan (2009) and confirmed by dualist neuroscientist Mario Beauregard (2007).

 Even if it were to remain a mystery where and how the mind interacts with the brain, that the mind does interact with the brain is undeniable.